 If you take too much of something on purpose, it is called an intentional or deliberate overdose.

 If the overdose happens by mistake, it is called an accidental overdose.
-For example, a young child may accidentally take an adult's heart medicine.
+For example, a young child may accidentally take an adult's medicine.

 Your health care provider may refer to an overdose as an ingestion.
 Ingestion means you swallowed something.